redbadger/crux/docs/src/guide/migrate-per-operation-types.md

 [Type generation](../part-4/typegen.md#operation-kinds-and-the-effect-handler-api)
 for the exact shapes in each language.

-Adopting it is optional. **Matching on `Effect` and calling `resolve` by hand keeps working**, and is the right choice for Rust shells — see [keeping a flat match](#keeping-a-flat-match).
+**Adopt it.** One method per operation, with the operation and output types already correct and the resolving done for you, is what makes the per-operation design worth having on the shell side, and it is what both examples and the rest of this guide do.
+If it can't work for your shell — you own the concurrency, or your deployment target is below the `Core`'s — matching on `Effect` and calling `resolve` by hand keeps working, and is the right choice for Rust shells; see [keeping a flat match](#keeping-a-flat-match).

 ### Letting the generated Core own the loop